Southern California to see steep hike in fire danger due to warming, study finds

 “As temperatures go up and humidity goes down, there’s a deficit of water vapor in the air,” said Glen MacDonald, a professor of geography at the University of California at Los Angeles and a co-author of the study.
 “That has been shown by other studies to really be tied into the potential for large fires — it helps promote drying of the fuels.”

-Previous research found that climate change is the main driver behind a sharp rise in vapor pressure deficit in the Western U.S. over the last several decades.
+Previous research found that climate change is the main driver behind a sharp rise in vapor pressure deficit in the Western United States over the last several decades.

-With vegetation reaching tinder dry levels more often during the year, fires ignite easily and burn more intensely.
+With vegetation reaching tinder-dry levels more often during the year, fires ignite easily and burn more intensely.

 “We’re predicting how many days are going to be ripe for large fire — that’s kind of like loading the dice,” MacDonald said.
 “There are going to be more of those days when, if you get that ignition and it’s windy, that fire is going to take off.”